 🧾 Ingredients

-- Active dry yeast is my preferred kind of yeast but you can use rapid rise if you prefer.
+- Active dry yeast is my preferred kind of yeast but you can use rapid rise if you want.
 Just add it with the dry ingredients and skip the proofing step.

 - Sugar helps the yeast to grow and it's best not to leave it out of the recipe.
-You can substitute a little honey if you prefer but sugar substitutes will NOT work.
+You can substitute a little honey if you'd rather but sugar substitutes will NOT work.

 - Milk is the liquid here.
 Use whole milk because the fat helps keep the dough soft.
 If you have dairy allergies you can use an alternative.